Dayana Yastremska: Coaches

 Yastremska's parents have both been a part of her coaching team, with her mother continuing to serve as her mental coach.
 When Yastremska was a junior, she had a variety of different coaches.
 She worked with former top 100 player Viktoriya Kutuzova and Kutuzova's father Valery.
-She later worked with another former top 100 player in Jean-René Lisnard and then former world No. 2 Magnus Norman.
+She later worked for few months with another former top 100 player in Jean-René Lisnard, then with Bastien Fazincani, and then with the former world No. 2 Magnus Norman.
 As a professional in 2017, she has trained in Istanbul with Gavin Hopper, a former coach of Monica Seles.
 Yastremska later began training at the Justine Henin Academy, with Henin becoming her consultant in 2018.
 She worked with one of the academy's coaches, Oliver Jeunehomme, until September 2019.
 In the offseason, she hired Sascha Bajin as her new coach.
 In September 2020 they split after Yastremska had a disappointing performance in the 2020 US Open.
+She was then coached by Dorian Descloix after he split with Monica Puig in 2022.

-She is currently coached by Dorian Descloix.
+She is currently coached by Emmanuel Heussner at the Myteam Tennis Center near Nice, south of France.

+Marcis Garuts is traveling with her as hitting partner.